atyryshkina/algorithm-performance-analysis/README.md

 3. Discuss the benefits and drawbacks of using a quantile random forest for creating runtime prediction confidence intervals.
-4. Present an alternative approach for choosing a walltime for complex algorithms with the use of a random forest classifier.
+4. Present an alternative approach for choosing a walltime for complex algorithms with the use of
+5. Consider the applicability of runtime and memory use prediction for tools run on Galaxy servers with different hardware. a random forest classifier.

 Studying the Galaxy Project dataset reveals that there may be room to fine tune the resource allocation.
-The ability to determine appropriate walltimes will save server resources from jobs that result in errors undetected by the server — such as jobs that fall into infinite loops.
+The ability to determine appropriate walltimes and RAM allowance will save server resources from jobs that result in errors undetected by the server — such as jobs that fall into infinite loops.
 Once freed, these resources can then be used to run jobs in the queue without the need to allocate additional hardware.

 ## Table of Contents